-It is advised that districts/charters enter something for every question or the form will not advance.
+All questions in one section must be answered before the survey will advance to the next section.
 You must advance to the end of the form to save your answers.
-Districts/charters may wish to enter short text as a place holder to advance in the form and return at a later time to answer the question.
+Districts/charters may wish to enter short text as a placeholder to advance in the form and return at a later time to answer the question.